-The Golden Age of Internships
+The Value of Offering Paid Internships

 Having interns come in for brief periods of time offers employers huge benefits in meeting their future hiring needs.
 Employers not only learn the interns’ aptitudes and abilities but are assured that the intern knows what they are getting into since they’ve become familiar with both the work involved and the business environment.
 It ultimately means higher employee retention in new employees and less employee turnover for employers.